Features and Architecture

 Example - Third-Party Index Connection

 Imagine AI Companion reaching out to a dedicated resource—like a company librarian—who can reference any internal documents made available to them.
 If a user asks, “Who is responsible for vendor onboarding, and what’s the process?” or “Where can I find our competitive positioning against Vendor X?”, AI Companion passes the request to the company’s index (“librarian”).
 The index searches through the documents it has access to (based on the underlying data the requesting user is permitted to access and noting that not all company records may be included) and, if the user is authorized, returns relevant matches along with a portion of text from each document that’s most relevant to the request.
-AI Companion then processes that information with a large language model (LLM), generating a summarized response that includes both contextual explanation and links to the original source materials to help the user better understand the answer.
+AI Companion then generates a summarized, contextual response, along with a link to the source for easy access.

-The following diagrams outline typical dataflows for Knowledge Collections with Custom AI Companion under Zoom’s federated approach.
+The following diagrams outline typical data flows for Knowledge Bases with Custom AI Companion under Zoom’s federated approach.

 Direct Data Uploads